danaikorre/dsmanufacturing.github.io/index.md

 ![teaser](images/teaserdsm.png)

 The [University of Edinburgh](https://www.ed.ac.uk) is hosting, a university-certified, _10-credit_, online course in data science for manufacturing with flexible schedule.
-The course runs in 2022 from __Month 0th - Month 0th (10 weeks)__ and is dedicated to master students and professionals in---among others---the manufacturing sector.
+The course runs in 2022 from __Month 0th - Month 0th (10 weeks)__ and is dedicated to professionals in---among others---the manufacturing sector.

 This online course teaches how to
 * Give a grounding in __programming__ with Python, version control with Git and Github and other key software practices.